-Google has released several local features in recent years; Google Posts is one of those features – but what is it?
+Google has released several local features in recent years to help local business to promote themselves.
+Google Posts is one of those features – but what is it?
 How do you set them up?
-And what do you use them for?
+And what do you use them for in Google Search?

-After extensively using and testing this feature on our own Google My Business listing, today we are going to talk about setting up Google Posts, and how you should use them.
+After extensively using and testing this feature on our own Google My Business post listing, today we are going to talk about setting up Google Posts, and how you should use them to drive clicks to your website with calls to action.

 What are Google Posts?

-Found within your Google My Business account, posts are like small cards that will appear on your business listing that you can use to post updates and other such information.
+Found within your Google My Business account, posts are like small cards that will appear on your local business listing that you can use to post updates and other such information.
+These will be displayed directly on Google Search engine.

 You can post as many cards as you like, however only 10 will be scrollable/visible from your business listing until a user would have to click through to your posts page – and only 1 and a half of your cards a viewable at a glance on your Google business listing.